jessicarush/javascript-notes/conditionals.md

     break;
   default:
     console.log('Get back to work!');
+    break;
 }
 ```

 The `switch` block usually includes the `break` and `default` keywords.
-These are both optional.
+These are both optional bur very much recommended.
 The `break` keyword breaks out of the switch block.
 This will stop the execution of code and/or case testing inside the block and continue on to the rest of the code.
 If `break` is omitted, the next code block in the switch statement is executed.
 The `default` keyword specifies some code to run if there is no case match.
 There can only be one `default` keyword in a switch.
 Although this is optional, it is recommended that you use it, as it takes care of unexpected cases.
+In this last `default` section, you technically don't need to `break` but many programmers add it anyways for consistency and because other languages require it.

 ### Returning values in switch statements